Active compost in the thermophilic stage. Microbes that break down organic matter release heat as byproduct of their metabolic process.

 Benefits of using compost

 Compost improves soil structure, porosity, and moisture retention, fostering diverse microbial communities that support nutrient cycling and plant resilience.
 By enriching degraded soils, compost enables habitat restoration, facilitating native vegetation growth and erosion control.
 It reduces soil contamination by binding heavy metals and neutralizing pH imbalances, improving ecosystem recovery in postindustrial sites and urban areas.
-Enhanced soil biology further supports pollinators, soil fauna, and wildlife dependent on healthy vegetation, strengthening terrestrial biodiversity.
+Enhanced soil biology further supports pollinators, soil fauna, and wildlife dependent on healthy vegetation, strengthening biodiversity.

 Solutions and resources for food waste reduction